 Skin Cancer and Scar Revision surgery incurs risks and complications like all surgery.
 Dr Gittos will make you aware of potential complications during your consultation.
 This includes anaesthesia risks, bleeding (Hematoma), infection, wound healing, deep vein thrombosis, scarring and numbness.
 Always stay informed and healthy, do NOT smoke before or after your procedure and read & understand your risks of surgery.

-Finding the best Skin Surgeon for Skin Concerns in Auckland NZ
+Finding a Skin Surgeon for Skin Concerns in Auckland NZ

 Why Choose Dr Mark Gittos for your Skin Concerns?

 Dr. Mark Gittos is a plastic surgeon in Auckland, New Zealand who has extensive experience in skin surgery.
-Call us to book an appointment or to learn more about the services we offer.
 Dr Gittos has a current FRACS membership and significant skin surgery experience.
-You should consider these factors when searching for a top Surgeon in NZ.
+Call us to book an appointment or to learn more about the top services we offer.

 Make an Appointment for a Skin Concern Consultation with Dr Gittos

 If you would like a skin concern consultation then please call to make an appointment with Dr. Mark Gittos in Auckland, New Zealand.
 Come visit us to get a full assessment of your condition and learn about your treatment options.